 FileMaker Server is the versatile database server of FileMaker Inc. FileMaker Server supports installing FileMaker plug-ins so they run as part of FileMaker Server.
 This will enable you to make use of the extra functionality plug-ins offer!

 NOTE The information below assumes the use of FileMaker Server 9 or FileMaker Server Advanced 9 (for instant web publishing).
-Note that you can use FileMaker Server (Advanced) 10 to 17 too.
+Note that you can use FileMaker Server (Advanced) 10 and later too.

 Two types of plug-in uses